sgign/DevKada-Hackathon-Entry/README.md

-# 🐷 CHICHA
+# CHICHA: Feed Your Future

-**CHICHA** is a gamified personal finance application designed to make budgeting and saving fun, interactive, and rewarding.
+**Chicha** is a gamified personal finance application designed to make budgeting and saving fun, interactive, and rewarding.
 By combining traditional financial tracking with a virtual pet experience, CHICHA helps users build better spending habits and reach their financial goals.

 ---